-The Exchange recently adopted the CAT Compliance Rules in the Rule 16000 Series in order to implement the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan").5 The CAT NMS Plan was filed by the Plan Participants to comply with Rule 613 of Regulation NMS under the Exchange Act,6 and each Plan Participant accordingly has adopted the same compliance rules in the Exchange's Rule 16000 Series.
+The Exchange recently adopted the CAT Compliance Rules in the Rule 6.6800 Series in order to implement the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan").
+5 The CAT NMS Plan was filed by the Plan Participants to comply with Rule 613 of Regulation NMS under the Exchange Act,6 and each Plan Participant accordingly has adopted the same compliance rules in the Exchange's Rule 6.6800 Series.
 The common compliance rules adopted by each Plan Participant are designed to require industry members to comply with the provisions of the CAT NMS Plan, which broadly calls for industry members to record and report timely and accurately customer, order, and trade information relating to activity in NMS Securities and OTC Equity Securities.

-Rule 12140 sets forth the list of rules under which an Options Participant, or person associated with or employed by an Options Participant may be subject to a fine.
-Rule 12140 permits the Exchange to impose a fine of up to \$5,000 on any Options Participant, or person associated with or employed by an Options Participant for a minor violation of an eligible rule.
-The Exchange proposes to amend Rule 12140 to add the CAT Compliance Rules under Rule Series 16000 to the list of rules eligible for disposition pursuant to a minor fine under Rule 12140.
+Article 12, Rule 8 sets forth the list of rules under which a Participant, associated person, or registered or non-registered employee of a Participant may be subject to a minor fine.
+Article 12, Rule 8 permits the Exchange to impose a fine of up to \$5,000 on any Participant, associated person, or registered or non-registered employee of a Participant for a minor violation of an eligible rule.
+The Exchange proposes to amend Article 12, Rule 8 to add the

+CAT Compliance Rules in the Rule 6.6800 Series to the list of rules eligible for disposition pursuant to a minor fine.7

 The Exchange is coordinating with FINRA and other Plan Participants to promote harmonized and consistent enforcement of all the Plan Participants' CAT Compliance Rules.
 The Commission recently approved a Rule 17d-2 Plan under which the regulation of CAT Compliance Rules will be allocated among Plan Participants to reduce regulatory duplication for industry members that are members of more than one Participant ("common members").8 Under the Rule 17d-2 Plan, the regulation of CAT Compliance Rules with respect to common members that are members of FINRA is allocated to FINRA.
 Similarly, under the Rule 17d-2 Plan, responsibility for common members of multiple other Plan Participants and not a member of FINRA will be allocated among those other Plan Participants, including to the Exchange.
-For those non-common members who are allocated to the Exchange pursuant to the Rule 17d-2 Plan, the Exchange and FINRA entered into a Regulatory Services Agreement ("RSA") pursuant to which FINRA will conduct surveillance, investigation, examination, and enforcement activity in connection with the CAT Compliance Rules on the Exchange's behalf.
+For those non-common members who are allocated to NYSE Chicago pursuant to the Rule 17d-2 Plan, if any, the Exchange and FINRA entered into a Regulatory Services Agreement ("RSA") pursuant to which FINRA will conduct surveillance, investigation, examination, and enforcement activity in connection with the CAT Compliance Rules on the Exchange's behalf (with the exception of such matters once a complaint is filed which in such instance is no longer administered through the MRVP).
 We expect that the other exchanges would be entering into a similar RSA.

-In order to achieve consistency with FINRA and the other Plan Participants, the Exchange proposes to adopt fines up to \$2,500 in connection with minor rule fines for violations of the CAT Compliance Rules under Rule Series 16000 under Rule 12140 and the Exchange's MRVP.
+In order to achieve consistency with FINRA and the other Plan Participants, the Exchange proposes to adopt fines up to \$2,500 in connection with minor rule fines for violations of the CAT Compliance Rules in the Rule 6.6800